 Project Ranking.
-S. 2773 would have required the Secretary of the Army to develop a ranking system for restoration projects that emphasized projects that restore natural river processes.
+H.R.
+2864 would have required the Secretary of the Army - in collaboration with the advisory panel that the bill established - to develop a ranking system for restoration projects emphasizing projects that restore natural river processes.
 Project ranking based on restoring natural river processes appeared to be an attempt to promote projects that trigger "self-repair and self-maintenance over large areas at relatively modest cost."
-This provision likely would have given priority to water level management and other dam alterations, floodplain measures such as levee modifications and removals, and alteration of river training structures such as wing dams and dikes.
-The impact of this provision on the implementation of the Corps' final plan was uncertain.
-It would have given priority to a single aspect of a project, rather than considering multiple objectives.
-For instance, prioritizing projects that restore natural river processes may not be appropriate for all river reaches, especially lower reaches that are more altered than less-disturbed upper reaches.
+These provisions could have given priority to water level management and other dam alterations, floodplain measures such as levee modifications and removals, and alteration of river training structures such as wing dams and dikes.

+The impact that these provisions would have had on the implementation of the Corps' final plan is uncertain.
+It could have given priority to a single aspect of a project, rather than facilitating multiple objectives.
+Prioritizing projects that restore natural river processes might not have been appropriate for all river reaches, especially lower reaches that are more altered than less-disturbed upper reaches.
 A greater number of engineered restoration activities were recommended by the Corps in the lower basin, which is more heavily developed and leveed, than in the upper basin.
 For example, the Corps recommended artificially mimicking a natural hydrograph to restore ecological processes (e.g., pumping water out of areas with water levels raised by dams) for reaches where natural river restoration options were limited by the navigation system and development.
-A solution using a more natural river process may have been to change dam operations to decrease water levels, thus harming navigation, but this option was not considered in the Corps plan because the agency considered it outside the scope of the feasibility study and navigation project.
+A solution using a more natural river process might have decreased water levels (by altering dam operations), thus harming navigation; this option was not considered in the Corps plan because the agency considered it outside the scope of the feasibility study and navigation project.